nixworks/public/news/2012/05/8/index.md

 ##### South Africa
 ### [A South African court rules that the country is obliged under international law to investigate human rights abuses in Zimbabwe. ](/news/2012/05/8/a-south-african-court-rules-that-the-country-is-obliged-under-international-law-to-investigate-human-rights-abuses-in-zimbabwe.md)
-_Context: South Africa, international law, Zimbabwe, Human rights in Zimbabwe_
+_Context: Zimbabwe, Human rights in Zimbabwe, international law, South Africa_

 ##### Al Jazeera
 ### [Al Jazeera closes its English-language bureau in China after its reporter Melissa Chan is expelled from the country. ](/news/2012/05/8/al-jazeera-closes-its-english-language-bureau-in-china-after-its-reporter-melissa-chan-is-expelled-from-the-country.md)